Living together – know your rights

 A cohabitation agreement can be a relatively simple and cost-efficient method of protecting your interests if unmarried.
 It can detail how mortgages and bills will be paid as well as providing a framework for dealing with property and assets in the event of separation.
 It should ideally be signed then witnessed as a deed and state that the parties intend to be bound by the terms.

 The parties should then periodically review this document and amend it if necessary, for example, following a large purchase or significant event like the birth of a child.
 Understandably, it may be hard to envisage breaking up with a long-term partner, nevertheless it is wise to plan for future possibilities.

 Equally, the creation of a will should be considered rather than relying on the assumption that your assets will pass to your partner.
 It is estimated that over 65 per cent of people do not have a will.
 This means that when they die, their estate will be distributed on the basis of prescribed intestacy rules, which may seem unfair.

 These rules do not make provision for unmarried partners, regardless of how long the couple had been together, therefore the onus rests on cohabitants to act and ensure property is distributed as desired.

-In summary, cohabitation is not equivalent to marriage and the law at present regards cohabitants as a distinct group, without the legal rights accorded to married couples.
+In summary, cohabitation is not equivalent to marriage and the law at present regards cohabitants as a distinct group, with increased rights accorded to married couples.

 Therefore, it is important for cohabitants to protect themselves against future events and they should contact a solicitor for advice on how to best achieve the appropriate level of protection they desire.

-:: Anne Wilson (firstname.lastname@example.org) is an associate in the private client team of McKees (www.mckees-law.com)
+:: Don Thompson (email@example.com) is a partner in the property team of McKees (www.mckees-law.com).